Xceptance/xlt-documentation/content/en/load-testing/Manual/100-workflow.md

 ---
-title: "Test Suites"
+title: "Workflow"

-weight: 20
+weight: 100
+type: docs

 description: >
-    How to customize the reports.
+  How to install XLT and setup agents.
 ---

 {{% pageinfo %}}